-Many times, we strive to get links from authority sites such as CNN, Mashable, Business Insider, BoingBoing, and .gov and .edu sites because we know that links from these sites will boost our search rankings.
-And there are authority sites in every industry.
+Many times, we strive to get links from authority sites, such as CNN, Mashable, Business Insider, BoingBoing and .gov and .edu sites, because we know that links from these sites will boost our search rankings.
+And, there are authority sites in every industry.

 Here are similar sites related to ConversionXL that you could link out to:

-In the same way, when you link out to Google-friendly sites, especially to pages that are relevant to the content you’re writing, Google will crawl your site and follow the links to the trusted site.
+In the same way, when you link out to Google-friendly sites, especially to pages that are relevant to the content that you’re writing, Google will crawl your site and follow the links to the trusted site.

 Google may not have explicitly stated that this improves your rankings, but through years of writing content and doing SEO, I’ve found it to be true.

-Follow these simple tips when linking out to authority sites to stay safe and reap the rewards:
+Follow these simple tips, when linking out to authority sites, to stay safe and reap the rewards:

 - Link out from a high-quality content page.